alphagov/notifications-net-client/DOCUMENTATION.md

 #### Set the filename

+To do this you will need version 7.0.0 of the .NET client library, or a more recent version.

-You can provide a filename to set when the recipient downloads the file.
-If this is not provided, a random filename will be generated.
+You should provide a filename when you upload your file.

-Choosing a sensible filename can help users understand what the file contains, and find it again later.
+The filename should tell the recipient what the file contains.
+A memorable filename can help the recipient to find the file again later.

-You do not have to set this, but we strongly recommend it.

-The filename must include the correct file extension, such as `.csv` for a CSV file.
-If you include the wrong file extension, users may not be able to open your file.
+The filename must end with a file extension.
+For example, `.csv` for a CSV file.
+If you include the wrong file extension, recipients may not be able to open your file.

+If you do not provide a filename for your file, Notify will:

+* generate a random filename
+* try to add the correct file extension

+If Notify cannot add the correct file extension, recipients may not be able to open your file.

 ```csharp